alias313/visualize-transforms/README.md

 This is a project to visualize the transforms of discrete signals and operations between two or multiple discrete signals (mainly DFT and convolution)

+IDEAS:
+-   Allow only parametrized input (you can only input the parameters to the function that I permit, limited degrees of freedom)
+-   Real, Imaginary & Complex graph
+-   Load your own signal with a formatted text/json/whatever file
+-   Add sum of cos & sin
+-   Add complex exponential (cos+isin)
+-   Lead to the discovery of the ft by convolution (like in Mark Newman's video)
+-   Build an fft and convolution algorithm
+-   Other transforms (Cosine, sine, sinc transforms...)